nicolasdilley/J-Socket/README.md

  ## Guide

- A simple example can be found under the /example folder of a simple command line chat app.
+ A simpleChat example can be found under the /example folder.
+SimpleChat is a command line very basic chat app.

  To create a client only a few lines of code are needed
  ```